-Sardinia is stunningly beautiful and unspoilt, the ideal place to enjoy a mixture of rambling, sunbathing and swimming.
+Walking holidays Sardinia offers a stunningly beautiful and unspoilt part of Italy, the ideal place to enjoy a mixture of rambling, sunbathing and swimming.
 We have chosen paths that take you through pine forests to reach sea cliffs with spectacular views at every turn.

 Sardinia is stunningly beautiful and unspoilt, the ideal place to enjoy a mixture of rambling, sunbathing and swimming.
 The paths we have chosen wind through pine forests to reach jagged sea cliffs and rocky creeks – there are spectacular views at each turn.
 Myrtle, rosemary, rock rose and sea lavender border the sandy beaches, many of which can only be reached by sea or by foot.
 The white chalk rocks and limestone cliffs give the water an enticing crystalline pale blue colour, the playground of dolphins, whilst the coastline is dotted with stunning caves.
 In the islands interior, you will find a traditional land of shepherds and agriculture, rolling hills and meadows bright with wild flowers.
 Our itinerary starts in the high plateaux of the Supramonte massif.
 We take old shepherd’s trails through the region of Barbaggia to the East coast that is part of the national park of Gennargentu, arriving in the beautiful Gulf of Orosei.
 You will see a superb variety of terrain and have a real insight into local Sardinian life.